omnibond/ccRender/README.rst

 If you are using Ubuntu 14.04, the process is the same except use pip3.5 instead of pip3 to ensure that the package is installing to the right Python version.

-Open blender and set the value in ``preferences -> file -> scripts`` to
+Open Blender and set the value in ``preferences -> file -> scripts`` to

 ::

     /home/<user>/blenderscripts

-and restart blender.
+and restart Blender.

-An additional folder, called ``ccrender`` will be installed to the same location as paramiko and pyperclip.
+An additional folder, called ``ccrender`` will be installed to the same location as Paramiko and Pyperclip.
 This can be moved to the addons folder but it's optional.
-To install it onto blender, install the Python file in ``preferences -> addon -> install to file`` and find the addon in:
+To install it onto Blender, install the Python file in ``preferences -> addon -> install to file`` and find the addon in:

 ::